noelbundick-msft/nsg-updater/README.md

 ## Configuration

-* --kubeconfig: path to a kubeconfig for cluster api access
+* --kubeconfig: path to a kubeconfig for cluster api access (defaults to ~/.kube/config)
-* --azureconfig: path to an azure cloud provider JSON config file
+* --azureconfig: path to an azure cloud provider JSON config file (defaults to /etc/kubernetes/azure.json)

 ## TODO